 - Read sample essays for both the ‘analyse an issue’ and ‘analyse an argument’ tasks written by other students.
 This will help you understand what kind of essay is usually looked upon favourably, and also make you comfortable with the essay structure.

 - Grammar is important – if required, brush up on basic grammar concepts over the course of your preparation.
 Reading well-written essays will also help cement the elements of a well-constructed sentence in your mind.
 While you are not being graded especially for grammar in the GRE AWA section, it is important to the quality of your articulation, so make sure you have enough practice.

-Now that we have explained in detail about the AWA GRE section, the AWA GRE score pattern and the method of evaluating this section, we hope you’re in a better position to begin your preparations.
+Now that we have explained in detail about the AWA GRE section, the GRE AWA pattern, the method of evaluating this section, and the AWA GRE score pattern, we hope you’re in a better position to begin your GRE AWA preparation.
 It is essential that you write quickly and at the same time keep your focus throughout the 30-minute duration of the analytical writing assessment task while building your arguments.
 ETS recommends that even good writers should spend some amount of their preparation time practising the GRE AWA tasks.
-For further resources to enhance your preparation, do check out the pool of essay prompts published by ETS.
+To enhance your preparation further, do check out the pool of essay prompts or AWA GRE example essays published by ETS.

 - How much time will I have to solve this section?

 You will have a total of 1 hour to complete the whole section – but since both questions are timed individually (30 minutes for each section), you will not be able to use the time provided for one question to solve the other question in case you finish early.

 - What should I do to prepare for the AWA section in the GRE?